wray27/Cloud-Computing/README.md

 ```
 ## Cleanup

-* To delete the key pair and AWS other configurations run
+* To delete the key pair and other AWS configurations run the clean.sh script

 ```
 $ . ./clean.sh